Engee documentation

 The value must be positive and not infinite.

-Averaging period for power logging - excitation period used for averaging
+Averaging period for power logging — the excitation period used to average the

-Averaging period for calculating hysteresis losses.
+The averaging period for calculating hysteresis losses.
 These losses are proportional to the area enclosed in the B-H trajectory.
-If the block is excited at a known, fixed frequency, this can be set equal to the corresponding excitation period to calculate the hysteresis losses.
-In this case, the block records the hysteresis losses once per AC cycle in the power_dissipated variable.
-If a fixed step solver is used, this value must be an integer multiple of the modelling step size.
+If the unit is excited at a known, fixed frequency, then to calculate the hysteresis losses, this value can be set equal to the corresponding excitation period.
+In this case, the unit registers hysteresis losses once per AC cycle in the variable power_dissipated.
+If a fixed-step solver is used, then this value must be an integer multiple of the simulation step size.

-If the block is not excited at a known, fixed frequency, set this parameter to 0.
-In this case, the block will set the power_dissipated value to zero, and you can calculate the actual hysteresis losses by post-processing the registered power_instantaneous variable.
+If the unit is not energized at a known, fixed frequency, set this parameter to 0.
+In this case, the unit will set the value power_dissipated equal to zero, and you will be able to calculate the actual hysteresis loss by postprocessing the registered variable. power_instantaneous.

 Dependencies

-This parameter is used if Nonlinear reluctance with hysteresis (JA model) is selected for Parameterised by.
+This parameter is used if the Parameterized by parameter is set to Nonlinear reluctance with hysteresis (JA model).

 Relative magnetic permeability.